 |Ice climbing||Steel or hot forged steel.||Vertical saw or single point.||12.||Semi-automatic, automatic or integrated.|

 |Mixed climbing||Steel and hot forged steel on the front tips.||Vertical in saw and single point.||12 or more.||Semi-automatic, automatic or integrated.|

-As long as the snow continues to accumulate on the mountain and the ice continues to form — and hopefully so! —We will need crampons to move around these delicate surfaces.
-If you are thinking about your next model, you must take into account a series of criteria so that your winter experience is perfect.
+As long as the snow continues to accumulate on the mountain and the ice continues to form, we will need crampons to move around these delicate surfaces.
+If you are thinking about your next model, you must consider a series of criteria so that your winter experience is perfect.
 Here we summarize the most important ones.